VAT - how to survive the enforcement powers

 The sting in the tail

-None of the above penalties or interest is allowable as a deduction when computing income for corporation or income tax purposes.
+None of the above penalties or interest is allowable as a deduction when computing profits for corporation or income tax purposes.

 - If you receive a VAT assessment (because you have not submitted a return), you must check it and notify HMRC within thirty days if it understates your liability